 Firstly, you have to know where you currently stand.

 Do you presently have a credit card balance?
-Then – even if you are making on-time minimum payments – you need to immediately stop digging yourself into more debt.
+Then – even if you are making on-time minimum payments – you need to stop digging yourself into more debt immediately.

-Take all your credit cards out of your wallet, cut them in to half or you can even freeze them in your freezer – do all it takes just to stop you from adding anything extra to your balances in the account.
+Take all your credit cards out of your wallet, cut them into half, or you can even freeze them in your freezer – do all it takes to stop you from adding anything extra to your balances in the account.
 Any actions you are taking to boost your credit score will only be challenged if you continue racking up higher balances.

 This could mean that you change your spending habits, cut on your budget and significantly simplify your lifestyle.
 Doing these things now will definitely assist you in maintaining that higher score once you attain it.